United Kingdom of Great Britain and Ireland: Political process

 A weak ruler as regent (1811–1820) and king (1820–1830), George IV let his ministers take full charge of government affairs.
 He was a deeply unpopular playboy.
 When he tried to get Parliament to pass a law allowing him to divorce his wife Queen Caroline, public opinion strongly supported her.
-His younger brother William IV, who reigned 1830–1837, was little involved in politics.

 After four decades of rule by Pittites and Tories the first breakthrough in reform came in the removal by a Tory government of restrictions on the careers of Protestant Nonconformists in the repeal in 1828 of the laws that required Anglican church membership for many academic and government positions.
 Much more intense was the long battle over the civil rights of Roman Catholics.
 Catholic emancipation came in 1829, which removed the most substantial restrictions on Roman Catholics in Great Britain and Ireland.
 The Duke of Wellington, as Tory prime minister, decided that the surging crisis in largely Catholic Ireland necessitated some relief for the Catholics, although he had long opposed the idea.
 The other main Tory leader was Robert Peel, who suddenly reversed himself on the Catholic issue and was roundly denounced and permanently distrusted by the Ultra Tory faction of die-hards.

 Earl Grey, prime minister from 1830 to 1834, and his rejuvenated Whig Party enacted a series of major reforms: the poor law was updated, child labour restricted and, most important, the Reform Act 1832 refashioned the British electoral system.
 In 1832 Parliament abolished slavery in the Empire with the Slavery Abolition Act 1833.
 The government purchased all the slaves for £20,000,000 (the money went to rich plantation owners who mostly lived in England), and freed the slaves, most of whom were in the Caribbean sugar islands.

-The Whigs became champions of Parliamentary reform by making the Reform Act of 1832 their signature measure.
+The Whigs became champions of parliamentary reform by making the Reform Act 1832 their signature measure.
 It sharply reduced the numbers of "rotten borough" and "pocket boroughs" (where elections were controlled by powerful families), and instead redistributed seats on the basis of population.
 It also broadened the franchise, adding 217,000 voters to an electorate of 435,000 in England and Wales.
 The main effect of the act was to weaken the power of the landed gentry, and enlarge the power of the professional and business middle-class, which now for the first time had a significant voice in Parliament.
 However, at this point the great majority of manual workers, clerks and farmers did not have enough property to qualify to vote.
 Many of them received the vote in 1867.
 The aristocracy continued to dominate the Church of England, the most prestigious military and naval posts, and high society, but not business, industry or finance.
 In terms of national governmental policy, the democratic wishes of the entire people had become decisive.